infinum/frontend-handbook/JavaScript/Next-js.md

 ### Dynamic Modal rendering

-The only thing that is left to do is to show how are we rendering modal.
+The only thing that is left to do is to show how we are rendering the modal.
 In the next code snippet, we can see that modal is loaded dynamically.
-In that way, no component will load a modal component until url params contain the modal name.
+In that way, no component will load a modal component until URL params contain the modal name.

 ```jsx
 // /components/modals/index.tsx